I want to register my camper!

 (This form must be completed and turned in before your camper is considered officially registered for camp.
 You are welcome to e-mail the form to: [email protected].)

 WANT TO VOLUNTEER?
 We would love to have you join us!
-Fill out the form below and download the background check.
+Fill out the form below and complete the background check.
 Every volunteer that is in contact with children must pass a background check.
-You can turn the form in to the church office.

 CLICK HERE: Volunteer Registration Form